IKyriazis/ikyriazis.github.io/_posts/2023-05-04-adding-read-receipts-to-chat-application.md

 ![MyQRCode](/assets/images/qarmagnetreadreceipts/qarmagnet_qr.png)

 ## Backend Changes
-To implement this functionality I had to make some changes to the table that stores all the messages and some changes to the endpoints the application uses to retrieve/send messages.
+To implement this functionality, I had to make some changes to the table that stores all the messages and to the endpoints the application uses to retrieve/send messages.

 ### Database Changes